Lexus LS saloon

 This is the trump card for the LS.
-It offers an exceptionally smooth ride and is supremely relaxing – rivalling the class-leading Mercedes S Class for passenger comfort.
-There's virtually no wind or road noise, and if you choose the LS 600h hybrid, you can benefit from electric-only driving up to 30mph.
-However, all hybrid models get the noisy CVT gearbox, whereas the LS 460 petrol gets the superior eight-speed automatic as standard.
-The ride is superb on all models but the soft suspension does compromise driver enjoyment somewhat.
-That said, legroom is generous and it's great around town and if you opt for the top of the range long-wheelbase car, you get electrically-reclining rear seats for unrivalled comfort.
+It offers an exceptionally smooth ride and is supremely relaxing, rivalling the class-leading Mercedes S-Class for passenger comfort.
+There's virtually no wind or road noise and if you choose the LS 600h hybrid, you can drive in electric-only mode up to 30mph.
+However, the hybrid uses a noisy CVT automatic gearbox, while the LS 460 petrol has a more conventional eight-speed automatic transmission as standard.